 • You must be able to prove that you lack the adequate cash available to pay off your tax debt by providing records of your checking, savings, and brokerage accounts

-• You must be able to prove that you’re unable to borrow the amount you owe in tax debt using loans or refinancing options
+• You must be able to prove that you’re unable to borrow the total amount you owe in tax debt using loans or refinancing options

-• You must be able to prove that you lack adequate equity in retirement accounts to pay off your debt
+• You must be able to prove that you lack adequate equity in retirement accounts to pay off your total debt

 Tax Lien Withdrawal